dwjohnston/blacksheepcode/src/agnostic_state_managment_in_react.md

 The services level can also provide:

+- Response validation (Check that the server response is the shape you expect it to be)
 - Authentication management (refreshing auth tokens)
 - Be returning or throwing useful errors
 - Retry functionality